briandennis/WebLauncher/README.md

-# Shep
+# Web Launcher

-A CLI for tending to herds of websites.
+A CLI for quickly launching the websites you use.

-Setup your websites with one command.
-Like aliases or bash scripts but more fluffy.
+Setup your web environment with one command.
+Easier than maintaining a bunch of different aliases and Bash scripts.